npmcdn-to-unpkg-bot/tmp-statiz/markdown-posts/falling-back-to-earth.md

 ###### [A follow-up](http://blog.theworldj.tk/the-only-risk-is-that-you-go-insane/)

 It's been an incredible journey over the last month.
-Somewhere over either Vietnam or the South China Sea I was ambushed with the irony of flying halfway around the world just to move again a few days later.
-I couldn't, and still can't believe that this is finally happening.
-This is something that I couldn't do until now.
+Somewhere over either Vietnam or the South China Sea I realized the irony of flying home from the other side of the planet in order to relocate again a few days later.
+I couldn't and still can't believe that this is finally happening.
+I've never truly live outside of New England.

 The sweltering heat is only one of the things you leave behind when traveling roughly 14,000 kilometers from Bangkok to Boston.
 After a couple days you learn to appreciate any air-conditioned havens you discover.
 Gone too is the maddening traffic, inhale-able pollution, and 3AM roadside $1 noodles with intense (and loud) philosophical debates sprinkled in (seriously though, why isn't this a thing in the states?)